Skip to content

 Changing NFS permissions#

 This guide describes how to share a subdirectory of $HPCVAULT or $WORK.
-NFS ACLs and POSIX file permissions are used to grant read or read/write access to this subdirectory for a specific user or group in a two step process:
+NFS ACLs and POSIX file permissions are used to grant read or read/write access to this subdirectory for a specific user or group in a two step process.
+NFS ACLs provide more specific options than typical POSIX read/write/execute permissions.

 1. NFS ACLs are used to make the $HPCVAULT or $WORK traversable for the specific user/group.